sg893052/sonic-buildimage/base/autonego_and_link_training.md

 - The port capabilities of the **MAC** device is specified in **platform-def.json**, and it will later be published to PORT_TABLE of APPL_DB by the **pmon#xcvrd** when pmon startup.
 - The port capabilities of the **PHY** device is determined by the **pmon#xcvrd** as per the transceiver attached to the port, and it will later be published to TRANSCEIVER_INFO of STATE_DB by the **pmon#xcvrd**.
-- The **swss#orchagent** will first select the per-lane speed from "lane_speed" of APPL_DB, and then validates the per-port speed based on the lane numbers available on the port and check if it's listed in the "port_speed" of APPL_DB, and finally generate the speed capabilities for the AN local advertisement.
+- The **swss#orchagent** will select the port capabilities based on the lane number of the current portmode, and only advertise the capabilities that's also available on the transceiver.
-- The **swss#orchagent** will reference the "fec-mode" of platform-def.json for the FEC types of the AN advertisement.
+- The **swss#orchagent** will use the "fec-mode" specified in the platform-def.json for the FEC types in the AN advertisement.
 - The "lane_speed" could be eliminated for the 1-lane ports, in this case, all the speeds listed in "port_speed" will be flagged in the AN local advertisement.

 ## 3.2 Media Type